soryy708/leansql/README.md

 Condition functions follow the following conventions:
 1. The first argument of the function is the column header
 2. The second argument of the function is the cell value
+3. The third, optional argument, is extra data passed to the condition as-is for your convenience.
 3. The condition is applied to all cells in a row, and is then logically ORed.

 ---